Study.com Cost: What Parents Should Know in 2026

 Since Study.com is basically a homeschool curriculum, it just provides learning materials for students to study on their own, providing extra support only through AI tutoring or a homework help tool.
 This may not be a problem for college kids, but if your child is a K-12 student, they might need a human teacher’s guidance, especially through complex topics.

-Whether it’s an after-school math program or a reading and writing tutoring, our classes come in the form of one-on-one lessons for K-12 students, where our tutors pay all their attention to the kid and make sure they understand the topic or concept before moving on to another.
+Whether it’s an after-school math program or reading and writing tutoring, our classes come in the form of one-on-one lessons for K-12 students, where our tutors pay all their attention to the kid and make sure they understand the topic or concept before moving on to another.
 This means the curriculum moves according to your child’s pace and the way they learn.

 Brighterly vs Study.com Price